Nadezhda von Meck: Withdrawal from society

-After the death of her husband, Nadezhda von Meck took no part in social life, withdrawing into almost complete seclusion.
+After the death of her husband, von Meck took no part in social life, withdrawing into almost complete seclusion.
 She even refused to meet the relatives of those whom her children were going to marry, and she never attended any of their weddings.

-By all accounts, Nadezhda von Meck was imperious by nature, presiding over her household despotically.
+By all accounts, von Meck was imperious by nature, presiding over her household despotically.
 She expected to have her own way, so surrounded herself only with people who would give it to her, and she ruled her children's lives in every detail.
 As they grew into adulthood, she arranged their marriages, bought houses for them, and even chose furniture for their houses.
 When she wanted to see her married children, she summoned rather than invited them.
 Understandably, her children were not always grateful for the extreme degree of their mother's care (or meddling, depending on the viewpoint of the person concerned).

-Nadezhda von Meck was always compulsively busy.
+Von Meck was always compulsively busy.
 She took her more senior servants on periodic inspection tours of her house from cellar to roof, and the house never remained quite the same after such tours.
 String was saved for her to untangle and wind.
 Books were bought so that she might cut the pages.
 She purchased quantities of wool, which she then wound into balls and sent to her daughter, Countess Bennigsen.
 While engaging in this business, she would summon her daughter Julia to come and read to her.
 Julia did not mind.
-Of all the Meck children, she was the one most eager to please her mother, who demanded everything from her—and got it.
+Of all the von Meck children, she was the one most eager to please her mother, who demanded everything from her—and got it.

-Meck was probably well aware that she was hard to tolerate.
-She wrote to Tchaikovsky, "I am very unsympathetic in my personal relations because I do not possess any femininity whatever; second, I do not know how to be tender, and this characteristic has passed on to my entire family.
-All of us are afraid to be affected or sentimental, and therefore the general nature of our family relationships is comradely, or masculine, so to speak."
+Von Meck was probably well aware that she was hard to tolerate.
+She wrote to Tchaikovsky, I am very unsympathetic in my personal relations because I do not possess any femininity whatever; second, I do not know how to be tender, and this characteristic has passed on to my entire family.
+All of us are afraid to be affected or sentimental, and therefore the general nature of our family relationships is comradely, or masculine, so to speak.